gokul1794/SOR-Assesment/README.md

 * Plot the above two datasets appropriately on a Tableau Dashboard and write a few sentences on your findings.

  Create a .txt file explaining what you've done and submit a pull request to be evaluated.
- If you have any questions, you can shoot an email at gokulshanth@usf.edu
+ If you have any questions, you can shoot an email to roohidahmed@usf.edu